Alberta Land Trust Alliance

 In 2007, the RVA released its Plan of Action for the Capital Region River Valley Park, which sets out plans to create an 88 km-long park along the North Saskatchewan River, covering more than 7,000 hectares.

-The Wildlife Rehabilitation Society of Edmonton (WRSE) is a non-profit, charitable organization that provides compassionate care for injured and orphaned wildlife and promotes understanding and respect for wildlife through education.
+WILDNorth (formerly the Wildlife Rehabilitation Society of Edmonton) is a non-profit, charitable organization that provides compassionate care for injured and orphaned wildlife and promotes understanding and respect for wildlife through education.